 It is notable that the M6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not offer wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III, while the M6 was followed by the Canon M6 Mark II.
+Both the 5D Mark II and the M6 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark II or the Canon M6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.